-But that bias has been informed by physically examining the results of DIY tie cleaning disasters from all around the USA and Canada on an almost daily basis over a 25 year period.
+But that bias has been informed by physically examining the results of DIY tie cleaning disasters from all around the USA, Canada and selected other countries on an almost daily basis over a 35 year period.

 Here's my take: You should never pre-treat and/or hand wash your fine ties unless